 James Patterson is known for very short scenes and chapters and this suits the fast-paced nature of many of his novels.
-He would have more than 60 scenes and a writer who writes longer scenes would then have less than 60.
+He would have more than 60 scenes in a novel.
+A writer who writes longer scenes would then have fewer than 60 scenes.
 Counting scenes helps me to know if I am on track, but it is by no means something that dictates my story.

 When we write short stories it also helps to look at our scenes.
-A scene is roughly 1 200 – 1 500 words, this also varies from writer to writer and even genre to genre, but it is nice to have a starting point.
-So, if you are writing a 1200-word short story it makes sense to write your short story as one scene.
+A scene is roughly 1 200 – 1 500 words, but this also varies from writer to writer and even from genre to genre.
+But it is nice to have a starting point.
+So, if you are writing a 1200-word short story, it makes sense to write your short story as one scene.